 2016 - Harcros (India) Pvt.
 Ltd. Acquires majority share of the Venus Group in India

-Harcros operates twenty-nine distribution locations in nineteen states and provides excellent geographic coverage throughout much of the United States.
+Harcros operates twenty-seven distribution locations in nineteen states and provides excellent geographic coverage throughout much of the United States.
 The Harcros Manufacturing Division headquartered in Kansas City, Kansas, with a second facility in Dalton, Georgia, is a niche producer of surfactants, emulsifiers, defoamers, and a myriad of specialty products, custom blends, and reaction chemistries.